mejarc/Edyt-Software-Engineer-Coding-Exercise/README.markdown

 This repo includes unit and feature tests using the [Mocha](http://mochajs.org/) testing framework, using the [Chai](http://chaijs.com/) assertion library.

-To run the tests from the project directory:
+To run the tests:
+    $ cd weather-check
     $ mocha